masaaldosey/rave_urdf/README.md

 ## What does it do?

 - loads a given *URDF* file into openRAVE as `OpenRAVE::RobotBase`.
+- however, please ensure that the *URDF* has only one robot.
+- loads static meshes too.
 - exploits builtin openRAVE helpers for *Collada* export.

 ## Demo